Proto:Burnout Revenge (PlayStation 2, Xbox)/Alpha 7 (PlayStation 2)

 This is a sub-page of Proto:Burnout Revenge (PlayStation 2, Xbox).

 This is a somewhat late version of the game with plenty of changes and stuff to unpack, internally marked as Alpha 7 and as a Preview 2 build.
+The ISO was dumped by AlexKVideos1 in October 2017, he bought the disc from an anonymous owner.
 Compiled between July 12 and July 14, 2005.

 - 1 Sub-Pages